Modern Slavery Statement

 RPC LLP is part of a network of affiliated firms (the RPC Businesses).
 The RPC Businesses comprise the following:

 - REYNOLDS PORTER CHAMBERLAIN CONSULTING LLP (RPCC LLP) is a limited liability partnership registered in England & Wales with registered number OC398435.
-Its registered office address is Tower Bridge House, St Katharine’s Way, London, E1W 1AA, United Kingdom.
+Its registered office address is Tower Bridge House, St Katharine’s Way, London E1W 1AA, United Kingdom.
 RPCC LLP provides management, consultancy and technology services and is not regulated by the SRA;

 - RPC FRANCE SAS (trading name RPC France) is a société par actions simplifiée, incorporated under the laws of France under company number 819 637 364.
-Its registered office is 75 Boulevard Haussmann – 75008 Paris.
+Its registered office is 75 boulevard Haussmann – 75008 Paris.
 RPC France provides management, consultancy and technology services and is not regulated by the SRA;

 - REYNOLDS PORTER CHAMBERLAIN (trading name RPC) is a partnership formed under Hong Kong law and its address is 3802-06, 38/F One Taikoo Place, 979 King's Road, Quarry Bay, Hong Kong.
-It is registered with and regulated by The Law Society of Hong Kong and is authorised to practise Hong Kong law; and
+It is a law firm registered with and regulated by The Law Society of Hong Kong and is authorised to practise Hong Kong law; and

 - RPC PREMIER LAW PTE LTD (RPCPL) is a limited liability company registered in Singapore and its registered address is 12 Marina Boulevard, #38-04 Marina Bay Financial Centre Tower 3, Singapore 018982.
-RPCPL is owned by RPC and Premier Law LLC and is regulated by the Legal Services Regulatory Authority of Singapore and the Ministry of Law.
+RPCPL is owned by RPC and Premier Law LLC and is a law firm regulated by the Legal Services Regulatory Authority of Singapore and the Ministry of Law.

 References to "RPC", "we", "us", "our", or the "firm" are references to both RPC LLP and the RPC Businesses.